2003 Alabama Crimson Tide football team

-The 2003 Alabama Crimson Tide football team (variously "Alabama", "UA", "Bama", or "The Tide") represented the University of Alabama in the 2003 NCAA Division I-A football season.
-It was the Crimson Tide's 69th as a member of the Southeastern Conference (SEC) and its 12th within the SEC Western Division.
-The team was led by head coach Mike Shula, in his first year, and played their home games at Legion Field in Birmingham and Bryant–Denny Stadium in Tuscaloosa, Alabama.
-They finished the season with a record of four wins and nine losses (4–9, 2–6 in the SEC).
+The 2003 Alabama Crimson Tide football team represented the University of Alabama as a member of the Southeastern Conference (SEC) during the 2003 NCAA Division I-A football season.
+Led by first-year head coach Mike Shula, the Crimson Tide compiled an overall record of 4–9 with a mark of 2–6 in conference play, placing fifth in the SEC's Western Division.
+To date, this is the last season in which Alabama had a losing record and failed to become bowl eligible.
+The team played home games at Bryant–Denny Stadium in Tuscaloosa, Alabama, and Legion Field in Birmingham, Alabama.

 At the conclusion of the 2002 season, Dennis Franchione resigned as head coach and took the same position with Texas A&M. After a two-week-long coaching search, Washington State head coach Mike Price was hired as Franchione's replacement.
 Price then signed the 2003 recruiting class and led the Crimson Tide through spring practice.
-However, he was fired in May 2003 due to detrimental conduct as an employee of the University.
+However, he was fired in May 2003 due to detrimental conduct as an employee of the university.
 Less than a week later, Mike Shula was hired as head coach of the Crimson Tide.

-Alabama opened the season with what turned out to be their final game ever played at Legion Field with a victory over South Florida.
-After a loss to No. 1 Oklahoma in the second week, the Crimson Tide entered the rankings at No. 21 after their victory over Kentucky.
+The Crimson Tide opened the season with what turned out to be their final game ever played at Legion Field with a victory over South Florida.
+After a loss to No. 1 Oklahoma in the second week of the season, the Crimson Tide entered the rankings at No. 21 following a victory over Kentucky.
 However, they dropped out the next week after being upset by Northern Illinois.
 They then lost to Arkansas and Georgia before they defeated Southern Miss on homecoming.
 Alabama then lost consecutive games to Ole Miss and then in five overtimes to Tennessee before they won at Mississippi State.
 The Crimson Tide then closed the season with losses to LSU, Auburn and Hawaii and finished with an overall record of 4–9.